SiebenCorgie/spv-patcher/docs/projectdoc.typ

 When injecting we insert the custom function into the module.
 The _patcher_ can then select a variable (or multiple) in the _main controll flow_ with a type that matches the function's return type.
 The correct variable might be identifyable by debug information like a variable name string.
 The patch then injects custom code that executes the inserted function and writes the result to the selected variable.

+TODO: discuss custom instruction extension if we would have controll over the template's compiler

 ==== Implementation

 - variable enumeration based on return type